layline-io/layline-doc/docs/03-assets/formats/03-asset-format-data-dictionary.md

 One thing which sets layline.io apart from other message processors (e.g. Kafka), is that it was designed to understand your data from the outset.
 It's not enough to just push data around.
 If you need to work with data you need to understand it.
-Hence the capability to define data formats of any kind.
+Hence, the capability to define data formats of any kind.

 :::tip First: Read about the Data Dictionary concept